Avaiga/taipy-doc/docs/getting_started/index.md

 ## A Glimpse into creating a GUI

-While we used the Python APIs of Taipy to manage our scenario, it typically also integrates with a graphical interface, also built using Taipy, for smoother user interactions.
-Here's a basic GUI setup for our "Hello World" scenario:
+While we used the Python APIs of Taipy to manage our scenario, it typically integrates with a graphical interface, also built using Taipy, for end-user interactions.
+Here's a basic GUI set up for our "Hello World" scenario:

 ```python
 from taipy import Gui